 DCI-P3 vs sRGB

-Also known as Standard Red Green Blue, sRGB is the most commonly used color space you can see on most consumer applications from printers to web browsers.
+Also known as Standard Red Green Blue, sRGB is the most commonly used color space you can see on most consumer applications, from printers to web browsers.
 It was defined by HP and Microsoft for displaying images online.
 Despite its wide implementation across most digital monitors, it doesn’t have a large enough color coverage for professional environments.

 As mentioned in the article above, DCI-P3 has 26% more color space than sRGB.
 This means DCI-P3 offers a greater range of colors at a more saturated and vibrant level.
 It can use up to 10-bit color as compared to sRGB’s 8-bit, allowing users to enjoy HDR content in even more colors.
 Unless your videos are only meant for viewing on websites, DCI-P3 should be your go-to for video editing.